Using SQL Statements with Databricks

 In this example, the SQLCreator transformer is used to join & read records from two Databricks tables.
 The SQLCreator allows users to perform complex SQL queries against their data in Databricks, which is then read into FME as features.
 The queries are executed as they would be in a Databricks notebook, making the full power of the Databricks environment available to the user.

 We have a table of address points in a Databricks table and another Databricks table called postal_addresses.
 Both datasets contain a common identifier field called AddressID.
-We want to join the two tables together before reading them into FME since the address points dataset contains limited information.
+Since the address points dataset contains limited information, we want to join the two tables before reading them into FME.
 By joining the two, we can enrich the information before integrating it with other systems.

-In our Databricks notebook we already have the SQL query prepared.
+The SQL query is already prepared in our Databricks notebook.
 Any queries written in Databricks notebooks can be copied and pasted directly into the SQLCreator SQL Statement builder.
 This makes it easy to take scripts already created in Databricks and use them in FME.

 image5.png